Jergens Wet Skin Moisturizer Review

 Review

-Highly moisturizing: Jergens Wet Skin Moisturizer has a moisturizing rating of 6.8 out of 10.
+According to CreamScan analysis, Jergens Wet Skin Moisturizer is highly moisturizing, with a moisturizing rating of 6.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.0 out of 10, solely because of the significant content of Glycerin (est. ≈9.0%), and a moderate occlusivity of 4.6 out of 10, primarily due to the substantial concentration of Mineral Oil (est. ≈6.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈3.0%).